Edinburgh Expat Life Scotland Tips

 Remember not to pronounce every word phonetically in the UK.
 Cockburn Street, for example, is pronounced co-burn.

 And, for the love of god, please learn to pronounce Edinburgh properly before you arrive.
-It’s Edin-burra, not Edin-borough or Edin-burg.
+It’s Edin-bruh, not Edin-borough or Edin-berg.

 How to save money as an expat in Edinburgh